sergeymedvedev95/Project/README.md

 - Information about dataset
 - Checking for empty data
-- Fixing emptly data
+- Fixing empty data
 - Checking for duplicates
-- average price for bodytype
+- Getting an average price for bodytype
 - Pie chart
 - Histogram
 - 2 scatterplots